yousrachakib/yousrachakib/README.md

 I thrive on solving complex problems and building efficient, scalable systems — from virtualization and containerization with **Docker** to 3D games using raycasting.
 I'm particularly proud of **ft_transcendence**, a full-stack web app built with Django, PostgreSQL, and React, featuring robust security: JWT auth, 2FA, and OAuth.

-When I'm not coding, I explore new technologies, contribute to open-source projects, and collaborate with like-minded developers.
+When I'm not coding, I explore new technologies, contribute to open-source, and collaborate with like-minded developers.
 Feel free to explore my repositories and reach out!

-- 📫 Reach me at **yousra.chkib@icloud.com**
+📫 **yousra.chkib@icloud.com**

 ---